concrete5japan/Manual-Nav/README.md

 - If you chose the external URL, you must enter the link text.
 - If you didn't enter the link text, the page title will be used.

-## Pull Requests and Feature Requests are welcomed.
+## Welcoming Pull Requests and Feature Requests

 Please send your pull request and feature request to improve this add-on to our GitHub repo. https://github.com/concrete5japan/Manual-Nav